 Assembling this big wheel is easy enough, especially when you compared to the horror stories from other brands (see below).
 After the big wheel is put together, I must say the overall look is very nice and should attract the attention of the kids.

 That being said, there is one particular problem that I think should not arise.
 The tires for this model is made of pure plastic, rather than a combination of plastic and rubber like the Big Flyer model.
 This plastic wheel makes it harder for the wheel to move and some kids might not be to master how to peddle correctly.
-I feel this is totally unnecessary if the company keeps to the same material.
+I feel this is unnecessary if the company keeps to the same material.
 Maybe they did it to save cost?

 Brands To Avoid